Luohu, Shenzhen: Immigration Control Point

 Luohu serves as an important immigration control between Hong Kong and mainland China.
 Two immigration control points, Luohu and Man Kam To, are located in the Luohu district.
 The Luohu immigration point is the busiest land boundary patrol connecting Hong Kong and mainland China.
 It consists of the Luohu Port on the mainland side, and the Lo Wu Control Point on the Hong Kong side.

 Entertainment

 Shopping

 Luohu is known in Hong Kong and Guangdong for shopping.
 Most one-day visitors from Hong Kong limit their shopping to Luohu Commercial City (羅湖商業城/罗湖商业城), located right outside the Luohu Immigration Control Point, but the areas of Dongmen (東門/东门), Guomao (國貿/国贸), and Diwang (地王) are also important shopping districts.

 Nightlife

 Luohu district is also known for its nightlife.
 Though most expatriates residing in Shenzhen live in Shekou, visitors to Shenzhen from Hong Kong and other places typically frequent bars, KTV (karaoke) lounges, and night clubs in the Luohu area.

 Education

-As of the end of 2012,there are 221 educational institutions in Luohu District, amongst which 17 are secondary schools.
+As of the end of 2012, there were 221 educational institutions in Luohu District, amongst which 17 were secondary schools.